 Changes in your immune system

 Cases of ME/CFS mimic autoimmune diseases that trick your immune system into destroying healthy tissue.
 The fact that it is more common among women and is often associated with increased inflammation, like many autoimmune diseases, indicates there may be a relationship between the two types of conditions.

 In a 2018 study on the link between immune systems and CFS, scientists at King’s College in London reported a correlation between CFS and an overactive immune system.
 The study gave a reason for more research into the possibility that the onset of it may be tied to an exaggerated immune response to a trigger, such as a virus or stress.

 Being part of a specific demographic group can also increase your likelihood of having chronic fatigue.
 For example, the number of women who experience ME/CFS is two to four times higher than men, according to the Office on Women’s Health.

-Chronic fatigue is also more common among people between the ages of 40 and 60 and among whites.
+It’s also more common among people between the ages of 40 and 60 and among whites.
 However, scientists believe that many individuals of other races and ethnicities may be affected, but undiagnosed, according to the CDC.

 Changes in body chemistry

 You’re more likely to experience chronic fatigue due to changes in body chemistry that occur as a result of physical or emotional stress from illness.
 According to the CDC, patients reporting chronic fatigue often demonstrate low levels of the hormone cortisol.